codebynumbers/code-crush/README.md

-# Python Websockets Example: Chat
+# Python Websockets Example: Shared editor

-This is a simple application that serves tasty WebSockets to your users with Flask, Flask-Sockets, Gevent, and Gunicorn.
+This is a simple application based on https://github.com/heroku-examples/python-websockets-chat that uses Flask, Flask-Sockets, Gevent, and Gunicorn, and Google's diff_match_patch.js to share a text editor among clients.

-Mmmm.

-Check out the [live demo](http://flask-chat.herokuapp.com) or [read the docs](https://devcenter.heroku.com/articles/python-websockets).
+Remote code execution using docker coming soon.